 That’s why it’s important to know and understand what are the things highly confident people DON’T do.
 So, what do confident people do and what do they don’t do?
 Let’s find out!

 15 Things Highly Confident People Don’t Do

 1. They don’t make excuses.

-2. They don’t avoid doing the scary thing.
+2. They don’t avoid taking risks.

 3. They don’t live in a bubble of comfort.

 Highly confident people avoid the comfort zone because they know that the success recipe lies just outside it.
 They are thrilled by the uncertainty, therefore they actively pursue the feeling of discomfort.